mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 Window Background
     Set the color of the sub window canvas area.
 Use Custom Interface Font
-    This allows you to tweak the interface font and the size.
+    .. versionadded:: 4.4.2 This allows you to tweak the interface font and the size.
 Requires a restart.

-    .. versionadded:: 5.0

 Don't show contents when moving sub-windows
     This gives an outline when moving windows to work around ugly glitches with certain graphics-cards.